-I wouldn’t be where I am today but for the opportunities that were afforded to me by studying at Plymouth University.
+I wouldn’t be where I am today but for the opportunities that were afforded to me by studying at University of Plymouth.
 I never planned to become a lawyer, and I think that I wouldn’t have been successful were it not for the experiences and skills I learnt during my time at Plymouth.
 For that, I’ll always be grateful.

 What lessons/skills did you gain from your course?

 Just some of the lessons I learnt from the course include gathering evidence, logic, attention to detail, and critical analysis of the facts – all key skills from my science degree that I apply in a legal situation every day.